Damnerz/Damnerz/README.md

 #### **Media & Entertainment**:
 - Watching tech and gaming-related videos on YouTube and the web
-- Watching documentaries or videos about retro technology and gaming history
+- Watching documentaries or videos about retro technology and gaming history (*e.g., Elite 1894, ...*)
-- Listening to music for relaxation or inspiration
+- Listening to music for relaxation or inspiration (*e.g., MBR, Beast In Black, video game music, ...*)

 #### **Other Hobbies**:
 - Exploring the history of computing and video game development